Biography

 Teaching

-STAT 8931 – Advanced Topics in Statistics (for Ph.D. students in Stat, EE, and CS)
+STAT 8931 – Advanced Topics in Statistics (for Ph.D. students in Stat, EE, CS, etc.)

 This course will blend instruction with in-class group research and programming, offering a unique opportunity to bridge fundamental concepts with the latest advancements in AI applications.
 Registration will open in the Fall 2024 registration period—be sure to mark your calendars and register early to reserve your seat in this exciting course.